John Hadl: Los Angeles Rams

 Despite his tenure with Green Bay, Hadl finished with a starting record of 82–76–9 in his professional career.
 At the time of his retirement, Hadl was sixth all time in wins at the quarterback position with 82.
 With the exception of Roman Gabriel, each of those quarterbacks are in the Pro Football Hall of Fame.
-Hadl ranks 40th in all-time wins, although he has more wins than Hall of Famers that played in his era such as Sonny Jurgensen, Joe Namath, and George Blanda.
+He ranks 40th in all-time wins, although he has more wins than Hall of Famers that played in his era such as Sonny Jurgensen, Joe Namath, and George Blanda.

-He holds the NFL record for the most tied games (nine) by a starting quarterback.
+Hadl holds the NFL record for the most tied games (nine) by a starting quarterback.
 Hadl wore No. 21 for nearly his entire NFL career, aside from his first season with Green Bay when he briefly wore No. 12.
 He was the last regular starting quarterback to wear a uniform number greater than No. 19 before the NFL adopted a rigid uniform numbering system in 1973.
 Hadl was still on the top ten of most touchdowns thrown by a quarterback as late as 1999 (over twenty years after retirement), with him and two others in that list not being members of the Hall of Fame (Dave Krieg and Boomer Esiason being the others), as his former peak of fifth has receded to 26 with the advent of increased passing in subsequent years.

 Hadl was inducted into the Chargers Hall of Fame in 1983.
 The Professional Football Researchers Association named him to the PFRA Hall of Very Good Class of 2006.

 Coaching and administrative career

 Upon retiring as a player after the 1977 season, Hadl returned to his alma mater and served as quarterback coach under Bud Moore at the University of Kansas in 1978.
-From 1979-81, he remained at KU, moving up to offensive coordinator under new head coach Don Fambrough.
+From 1979 to 1981, he remained at KU, moving up to offensive coordinator under new head coach Don Fambrough.
 At this time, he was pegged as the "unnamed assistant football coach" who provided improper benefits to Kansas recruits in the early 1980s, resulting in the NCAA imposing sanctions on the football program.
-Hadl consistently denied any wrongdoing and his tenure with Kansas athletics hasn’t yielded any suggestion of rules violations.
+Hadl consistently denied any wrongdoing and his tenure with Kansas athletics hasn't yielded any suggestion of rules violations.

 Unable to return to the program after 1981, he moved on to the Los Angeles Rams as an assistant coach in 1982.
 In 1983, he joined the Denver Broncos as the quarterback coach, where he was tasked with turning highly touted draft pick John Elway into a franchise quarterback.

 After one season, Hadl decided to move on and became the head coach of the Los Angeles Express of the United States Football League (USFL) during 1984 and 1985, compiling a record of 13–23 in the regular season, 1–1 in the postseason.
 Hadl would later call this decision a "career blunder."

 Hadl ended his career as associate athletic director at the University of Kansas.